 The application of capture facilities will reduce CO2 emissions from Production Unit 3 by around 90 per cent and, when fully operational, capture 1 Mtpa of CO2.

 Mechanical completion of the carbon capture facilities was in December 2013 with commissioning activities beginning thereafter.
 The completion of the power plant refurbishment occurred in the second quarter of 2014.
 Operation of the Project commenced in October 2014.

 In a press release dated 11 February 2015 (see link here), SaskPower announced the Boundary Dam Integrated CCS Demonstration Project is exceeding performance expectations.
-Initial performance statistics indicate actual power generation output is at 120 MW, higher than the pre-launch estimates of 110 MW.
-The purity of CO2 captured from the flue stream is at 99.99% (versus the pre-launch estimate of 95.5%).
+Initial performance statistics indicate actual power generation output is at 120 MW, compared to the pre-launch estimate of 110 MW.
+The purity of CO2 captured from the flue stream is at 99.99% (compared to the pre-launch estimate of 95.5%).
 The annual CO2 capture rate is on target at 1 million tonnes per annum.

 The CO2 captured from Production Unit 3 will be used primarily for EOR at the Weyburn Oil Unit and will supplement the existing CO2 supply to the Weyburn–Midale fields delivered by the 330 km / 205 mile Souris Valley pipeline from a gasification facility in North Dakota (see Great Plains Synfuel Plant and Weyburn-Midale Project).

 In December 2012, SaskPower announced it had reached an agreement with Cenovus, on behalf of its partners in the Weyburn Oil Unit, to purchase approximately 1 Mtpa of CO2 for 10 years.
 The CO2 will be transported the 66 km / 41 miles to Weyburn by the new purpose-built Rafferty CO2 pipeline.
 Cenovus, on behalf of its partners, has built and will operate the pipeline.